 - iv.
-Where flows are conveyed through a trash rack that has parallel bars with one (1)-inch spacing between the bars, to the elevation of the Water Quality Design Storm as specified in N.J.A.C.
+Where flows are conveyed through a trash rack that has parallel bars with oneinch (1 inch) spacing between the bars, to the elevation of the Water Quality Design Storm as specified in N.J.A.C.
 7:8; or - v.
-Where the NJDEP determines, pursuant to the New Jersey Register of Historic Places Rules at N.J.A.C.
+Where the New Jersey Department of Environmental Protection determines, pursuant to the New Jersey Register of Historic Places Rules at N.J.A.C.
 7:4-7.2(c), that action to meet this standard is an undertaking that constitutes an encroachment or will damage or destroy the New Jersey Register listed historic property.